6. For how long do we keep your information?

 "personal information" or "personal data"

-information (including opinions) which relates to an individual and from which he or she can be identified either directly or indirectly through other data which the firm has or is likely to have in its possession.
+information (including opinions) which relates to an individual and from which they can be identified either directly or indirectly through other data which the firm has or is likely to have in its possession.
 These individuals are sometimes referred to as data subjects;

 "policy"